datacoves/docs/docs/how-tos/airflow/send-ms-teams-notifications.md

 >[!NOTE]In addition to `inform_failure` and `inform_success`, we support these callbacks `inform_failure`, `inform_success`, `inform_retry`, `inform_sla_miss`)

-To send MS Teams notifications, in the Airflow day we need to import the appropriate callbacks and create a method that receives the following mandatory parameters:
+To send MS Teams notifications, in the Airflow DAG we need to import the appropriate callbacks and create a method that receives the following mandatory parameters:

 - `context` This is provided by Airflow
 - `connection_id`: the name of the Datacoves Integration created above